fbpx SEND processes Archives - Leeds Mencap

 Support for filling in a claim form

 Irwin Mitchell and Carers Leeds have put together a step-by-step guide to completing the DLA claim form.
-It includes useful tips and tricks to help you avoid the pitfalls when filling in this form.
-Watch the video guide below:
+It includes useful tips and tricks to help you avoid the pitfalls when filling in this form: Applying for the Disability Living Allowance: A New Resource For Parents And Carershttps://www.irwinmitchell.com/news-and-insights/newsletters/turning-point/feb-22-applying-for-the-disability-living-allowance-a-new-resource-for-parents-and-carers

 More information about DLA